-- Improving the structure of your written assignments, such as essays and reports - Researching - Developing arguments in writing - Organising your ideas - Improving your knowledge of sentence structure - Assisting you to read more critically to identify relevant information - Help you to develop time management and organisational skills - Assist you to prepare for examinations and in-class tests
+- improving the structure of your written assignments, such as essays and reports - researching - developing arguments in writing - organising your ideas - · improving your knowledge of sentence structure - assisting you to read more critically to identify relevant information - help you to develop time management and organisational skills

+- assist you to prepare for examinations and in-class tests

+- help you learn to prioritise study tasks

 - referencing styles

-Peer-to-peer study support (subject specific) is also available in our Study Club which gives students the space to get help, make new friends and have fun!
+Peer to Peer Study Support (subject specific) is also available in our Study Club which gives students the space to get help, make new friends and have fun!
 Study Club is a social study space that is open to all UNSW College students who are looking for academic assistance.
-Supported by UNSW student Peer Leaders, you can expect the following:
+Supported by UNSW student peer leaders, you can expect the following:

-- Complete your homework and assignments in a friendly place - Learn about life at UNSW College from your Peer Leaders - Get support from Peer Leaders and classmates - Help you find the answers to your questions - Learn about different study strategies - Develop independent learning skills - Improve your English and communication skills
+- Complete your homework and assignments in a friendly place - Learn about life at UNSW College from your Peer Leaders - Get support from Peer Leaders and classmates - Help you find the answers to your questions - · Learn about different study strategies - Develop independent learning skills - Improve your English and communication skills